-- Q.1.
-What is weathering?
-How do weathering activities work? - Ans.
+Q.1.
+What is weathering? and have its three groups (Types)

+Ans.
 Weathering is defined as mechanical disintegration and chemical decomposition of rocks through the actions of various elements of weather and climate

 A group of weathering processes via: solution, carbonation. hydration, oxidation and reduction act on the rocks to decompose, dissolve or reduce them to a fine classic state through chemical reactions by oxygen, surface and/or soil water and other acids.